suyeecav/academic-kickstart/content/publication/model-targeted-poisoning/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Fnu Suya
+- admin
 - Saeed Mahloujifar
-- admin
+- Anshuman Suri
 - David Evans
 - Yuan Tian